You have no items in your shopping cart.

 DESCRIPTION- Omeprazole Paste

-COMPOSITION- 2.3 grams Omeprazole in a 4 dose tube
+COMPOSITION- 2.3 grams Omeprazole total divided into a 4 dose

 Depress the plunger until stopped by the knurled ring.

 The dose should be deposited on the back of the tongue or deep

 into the cheek pouch.

 Care should be taken to ensure that the horse consumes the

 complete dose.
 Treated animals should be observed briefly after

 administration to ensure that part of the dose is not lost or